BlueVirtualNerds/G0rKing/Readme.md

 					#### Objective ####:

 > The objective of SaUR0N is to automate the Google Dorking process and offers a way to save the end results in a text file for easy reference and reporting purposes.
+> It can also automate the process of checking one URL against multiple dorks and can hence provide a quick health check.

 					#### Project Content ####: